kyleboehlen/portrait-pear-photography/passwords/TheForbiddenHashArray.md

 ---

-*"But why not just use environment variables?"*
+*"But why not just use environment variables?"*<br>
 What are environment variables?
 Never heard of them.

-*"Isn't this overkill?"*
+*"Isn't this overkill?"*<br>
 Brother, we passed overkill at the 32-character mark.
 Now we're just style points.

-*"What if quantum computers—"*
+*"What if quantum computers—"*<br>
 Even Shor's algorithm doesn't help with brute-forcing symmetric keys.<br>
 You'd need Grover's algorithm, which would "only" square-root the search time.<br>
 That brings us down to... *checks notes* ...still 10^42 years.

-*"I'm going to get the password out of the passwords.txt file on your desktop."*
+*"I'm going to get the password out of the passwords.txt file on your desktop."*<br>
 Nuh uh, I wrote it on a sticky note an...
 Oh, you almost got me there you rascal you!

+*"Actushuly Bcrypt supports up to 72 bytes so this isn't optimal"*<br>
+Yeah, I know.
+Do you feel better about your self?

+*"Why not use Argon2 or PBKDF2 instead of Bcrypt?"*<br>
+Who?

+*"Did you also set up this application to generate a random new 512-bit, on every cold start, for signing JWTs?"*<br>
+Idk, did I?